gooch/sustainable_energy_without_the_hot_air/book.md

 population of six billion.
 Both scenarios are believed to offer a modest chance of avoiding a 2°C temperature rise above the pre-industrial level.

 Figure 1.9.
-Breakdown of worldgreenhouse-gas emissions (2000) bycause and by gas.
-“Energy” includespower stations, industrial processes,transport, fossil fuel processing, andenergy-use in buildings.
-“Land use,biomass burning” means changes inland use, deforestation, and theburning of un-renewed biomass suchas peat.
-“Waste” includes wastedisposal and treatment.
-The sizesindicate the 100-year global warmingpotential of each source.
-Source:Emission Database for GlobalAtmospheric Research.
+Breakdown of world greenhouse-gas emissions (2000) by cause and by gas.
+“Energy” includes power stations, industrial processes,transport, fossil fuel processing, and energy-use in buildings.
+“Land use,biomass burning” means changes inland use, deforestation, and the burning of un-renewed biomass such as peat.
+“Waste” includes waste disposal and treatment.
+The sizes indicate the 100-year global warming potential of each source.
+Source:Emission Database for Global Atmospheric Research.

 One last thing about the climate-change motivation: while a range